mguery/aws-projects/networking.md

 # Networking

 - network - used to connect the networks or it routes traffic between the networks.
 Router is the Gateway of a network
-- router - gateway out to the internet (default gateway), routes data packets based on their IP addresses, connects LANs and WANs together
+- router - piece of network hardware responsible for forwarding packets to their destinations / a gateway out to the internet (default gateway), routes data packets based on their IP addresses, connects LANs and WANs together
 - switches - maintains a Switch table which has the MAC addresses of all the devices connected to it, can connect the devices only in the same network
 - hubs - mainly used to create a network and connect devices on the same network only
 - wireless routers - 802.11a/b/g/n/ac - FROM a = 54Mbps, 5 GHz freq TO n = 100Mbps, 5 or 2.4 GHz